-"Brandon—aka the Mad Fientist—gets into the weeds of financial independence and early retirement with some fantastic guests," Loudenback said.
+"Brandon — aka the Mad Fientist — gets into the weeds of financial independence and early retirement with some fantastic guests," Loudenback says.
 "He even shares updates from his own early retirement at 34, including challenges and unexpected lessons.
 While the episodes are pretty infrequent, they're full of timeless money advice, whether you're trying to build a $1 million nest egg and quit work for good, or just trying to instill some smarter money habits in your daily routine."

 The best podcasts about real estate investing

 There's investing, and then there's real estate investing.
-If you thought you could use the same tactics to hop between the two, that's just not the case.
-These podcasts make the whole labyrinthine game of real estate investing, house flipping and property management easier to understand.
+If you thought you could use the same tactics to hop between the two, you’d be mistaken.
+These podcasts make the whole labyrinthe game of real estate investing, house flipping and property management easier to understand.

 Host Joe McCall sorts through the little things that can make or break a career (or side career) in this podcast about setting yourself up with real estate investing.

 Remember these folks?
 BiggerPockets also supplies this real estate-specific podcast that gives listeners a peek into the must do's and definite never do's of property investing with heavyweight expertise.